ent/ent/doc/website/blog/2021-10-19-sqlcomment-support-for-ent.md

 This is the power of SQL tags - they provide you correlation between your application-level information and your Database monitors.

-### sqlcomm**ent**
+### sqlcomment

-[sqlcomment](https://github.com/ariga/sqlcomment) is an Ent driver that adds metadata to SQL queries using comments following the [sqlcommenter specification](https://google.github.io/sqlcommenter/spec/).
+[sqlcomm**ent**](https://github.com/ariga/sqlcomment) is an Ent driver that adds metadata to SQL queries using comments following the [sqlcommenter specification](https://google.github.io/sqlcommenter/spec/).
 By wrapping an existing Ent driver with `sqlcomment`,  users can leverage any tool that supports the standard to triage query performance issues.
 Without further ado, let’s see `sqlcomment` in action.

 First, to install sqlcomment run: